 This is a step-by-step guide for testing a Demo Application with the Infobip platform to allow you to test Mobile SDK functionality without integrating the SDK into a live mobile app.
 It includes instructions for using the web interface, a detailed explanation of mobile audience profiling, tracking events, push notifications, and much more.

 The following section assumes that you have not already created a demo app.
 If you have already created a demo app then you will be passed straight to the mobile app dashboard after step 1.
 The mobile app dashboard will show the demo application and other applications that you have created for your account.

 1. Log in to the web interface using your credentials.
-Navigate to Channels and Numbers > Mobile App Messaging.
+Navigate to Channels and Numbers > Mobile Applications.

 2. Under the Profiles tab click GET STARTED on the Try Demo App widget.

 3. Enter recipients to send out invitations to join the Demo app.
 Once you receive the invite, open the invitation on a mobile phone and download the Infobip Push app.

 After successfully downloading the Infobip Push app, several notifications might be displayed depending on the iOS version.

 The examples in this guide are shown on an iOS device.
 Notifications may appear differently on Android devices.

 End users may set their preferences for iOS device alerts regarding location access and sending of notifications like in the images below.
 If the end user allows access to their location, the geofencing feature will be activated and shown in the web interface.
 If not, the geofencing feature for this particular device will be not possible.

 The example below shows the first screen that appears after the app is launched.
 To understand how People works, skip this step to continue without saving this information.

 For demonstration purposes, click Allow for both location sharing and receiving notifications.